rslurry/sb_utils/README.md

 You may also want to re-run `add_labels` multiple times to decide which place tags should be in which categories.

+### Labels
+You may want to look at OSM's list of available 'place' keys: <https://wiki.openstreetmap.org/wiki/Key:place>

+For the maps I have made, here are the setups I chose:

+    US maps:
+        cities = ['city', 'borough', 'town']
+        suburbs = ['suburb', 'village']
+        neighborhoods = ['neighbourhood', 'hamlet', 'quarter', 'locality']
+    PR maps:
+        cities = ['city', 'borough', 'town']
+        suburbs = ['suburb']
+        neighborhoods = ['village', 'quarter']
+    MX maps:
+        cities = ['city', 'borough']
+        suburbs = ['city', 'borough', 'town', 'suburb']
+        neighborhoods = ['city', 'borough', 'town', 'suburb', 'village', 'hamlet']

+## Future plans
+At some point I will add a way to create and manipulate demand data.
+Stay tuned.

+## Contributions
+I'd love for people to continue developing this tool so that it can serve the needs of the community.
+Feel free to submit Pull Requests with new features, optimizations, etc.

 ## Questions?
 Issues?
 Requests?

 Open an issue here on GitHub or provide feedback in Discord.

 ## License

 This library is made available under the GPL v3 license.
 See LICENSE for details.